learn-co-curriculum/phase-1-html-forms/README.md

 A `POST` is like a secure envelope, we can't see the information being sent.
 That's why `POST` is the right call when sending sensitive information like passwords or national IDs.
 The user's browser **is not redirected** in this case.
+We can't show you a screenshot of what this looks like because, well, there's nothing to show.
+Usually after a successful POST, the web site will send you to a page that says "Thanks for your purchase" or "Thanks for joining our site."

-Now that we know how to write a form tag and we understand the HTTP action that goes in its `action` attribute, let's talk about different ways we can ask for information within our `form`.
+Now that we know how to write a `form` tag and we understand the HTTP action that goes in its `action` attribute, let's talk about different ways we can ask for information within our `form`.

 ## Write HTML Form Data Elements